-HopIn allows you to poll the audience while you're presenting.
+RingCentral Events allows you to poll the audience while you're presenting.
 If you want to post one or more polls during the presentation, prepare the polls ahead of time and paste them into Slack so the moderator can post them via cut and paste.
 When you do so, indicate the timing of the poll(s) during the session.

-Also, be aware that the presentation on Stage runs about 10 seconds behind what you're actually doing Backstage.
+Also, be aware that the presentation on Stage runs between 5 and 20 seconds behind what you're actually doing Backstage.
 So, even if people are quick to respond to a poll, there will be some delay before you have results available.